Nospoko/midi-internship/README.md

 ```

 This dataset contains sample data from the [Piano For AI](https://pianofor.ai) project.
-Each record holds information about a pianist-instrument interaction.
+Each record holds information about pianist-instrument interactions.
 Most of the tasks below require only the `notes` data, which is a list of events describing the pianists
 actions on the keyboard (which key was played, with what force/velocity, for how long).
 To read this data into a pandas data frame: